Malberten/SwissTravelGame/README.md

 - Then go to the agreed start location.
 As a first move, both teams should draw and choose tickets.
 Then the game starts.

 ## Known issues
 Some parts are not coded in the most efficient way.
 For example, the finishing of a claim takes a lot of time, because many server-side functions are called.
-If you want to contribute, you are free to fork the project, or write to me under merten<at>mertensworld.ch.
+If you want to contribute, you are free to fork the project, or [send me a message](https://mertensworld.ch/contact/).